zaidaquel/hotel-deal-finder/ABOUT.md

-Working on this assignment was excisting.
-Ofcourse such an exercise can be accomplished in just a couple of hours,  couple of days or more.
+Working on this assignment was exciting.
+Of course such an exercise can be accomplished in just a couple of hours, couple of days or more.
 It all depends on the developer's creativity, skills and know-how.

 By working on this assignment, I was mainly aiming to create a sample web application which allows the user to search and filter hotel deals, and view the results.